marclove/tram/crates/tram-config/README.md

 Configuration management using schematic.

 Provides robust configuration loading from multiple sources with proper validation, type safety, and precedence using the schematic framework.
+Includes hot reload functionality for development workflows.

 ## Overview